zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 2.0.9 =
+* Adding Australian Dollars
+* Add EDD SL plugin updater class and functionality to lp
+* Add invalid notice to license key field when an incorrect license key is entered, or it is already active on another site
+* Update new user notification for free users so the email sends

 = 2.0.8 =
 * Fixed bug when a new free user was updated